Premium Bench Plane Study

 • Around 1933, extra metal was added around the lever cap screw on the 1-3/4” and 2” face only.

-• Iron trademark contains an isosceles trapezoid with words “Millers Falls Tools”
+• Iron trademark contains an irregular octagon (concave octagon) with the words “Millers Falls Tools”

 • Iron trademark contains a triangle with the words “Since 1868”.
-The triangle does not touch the trapezoid.
+The triangle does not touch the octagon.

 • Under the triangle are two lines with the words “MADE IN U.S.A.” and the iron size in inches.